letoram/durden/README.md

         -DSTATIC_FREETYPE=ON ../src
      make -j 8
      ./arcan ../../durden/durden

+Note that this will need to be run suid (preferred) or as root due to rules the kernel imposes on 'drmMaster'.
+If suid, the engine will fork out a child and only direct device access will run privileged.

 If you are on a more limited platform, like raspberry pi, you can try the the -DVIDEO\_PLATFORM=egl-gles -DAGP\_PLATFORM=gles2 build, which should work